LOWER AUSTRIA

 This was the Fifth Legion "Alaudae" (Legio V Alaudae), formed by Julius Caesar in Gaul (modern-day France) in the 50s BC.
 Supporters of this theory were not at all bothered by the fact that the legion's emblem was an elephant.
 According to them, the legionnaires' helmets were adorned with lark wings, which is how they earned their nickname "Alauda" ("larks").
 Incidentally, similar images now adorn the packs of French Gauloises cigarettes.

-The proponents of this version were so assertive and aggressive that the insecure Lower Austrians ultimately abandoned the coat of arms altogether in 1795, deciding to use only a shield with an Austrian-colored border.
 But nothing good lasts forever, and in 1804, the final decision was made: eagles were the real deal, and the coat of arms with five eagles was officially adopted as the coat of arms of Lower Austria.

 If you pay attention, on the early coats of arms, the eagles, in German, look disciplinedly in one direction, while in the modern version they look more friendly and positively, at each other.

-LOWER AUSTRIA: THE FUN FACTS
+LOWER AUSTRIA: FUN FACTS

 Of the importance of one's own point of view.